kate-sarant/Appointy/README.md

 Composer installed
 PHP and MySQL installed

-### The challenge
+### The_challenge

 Users should be able to:

-- Login ,logout, Create profile
+- Create profile,Login ,Logout functionality
-- navigate to Profile page and change the informations
+- Navigate to profile page and change the informations
-- Book,change ,delete appointmets
+- Book,Update ,Delete appointmets
 - Check appointments from Fullcalendar panel

-## Setup Instructions
+## Setup_Instructions

 - Clone the repository: